hschne/jpf-samples/README.md

 Use ant to build the examples:

     ant compile
+    ant test-compile

 To run the *Racer* example you need only execute:

     path-to-jpf-core/bin/jpf src/racer.jpf

-To build and run the *RingBuffer* example from your IDE you need to add at *jpf.jar* to your classpath.
+To build and run the *RingBuffer* example from your IDE you need to add *jpf.jar* to your classpath.
 If you use ant, you might have to adjust *jpf.lib.dir* to point to your JPF installation.

-Now you can execute *RingBufferTest* from your IDE or using
+Execute *RingBufferTest* from your IDE like you normally would or execute the test using ant:

     ant test